grand-algoma-tour-1

 Fuel Notes: The Voyageurs’ Lodge, Agawa Crafts and the Canadian Carver

-We stopped at Pancake Bay Provincial Park to buy a park day pass which allowed us to access in the park, Lake Superior Provincial Park and Potholes Provincial Park.
-We also wanted to see the Group of Seven interpretive panel that is located here and took a walk on the beach.
+We stopped at Pancake Bay Provincial Park to buy a park day pass allowing us access to this park and Lake Superior Provincial Park.
+We also wanted to see the Group of Seven interpretive panel that is located here and take a walk along the sandy beach.

 If you want to do some hiking the Pancake Bay Nature Trail, located next to the campground, is easy and takes about 1 to 2.
 The trail leads through a wetland, there’s a boardwalk and interpretive signs along the trail.
 A longer, moderate hike is The Lookout Trail about 5 to 7 hours across the street from the park.
 From the lookout, you see across to Whitefish Point.
 This stretch of Lake Superior is known as the graveyard of the Great Lakes where the famed Edmund Fitzgerald sunk in 1975.